dariko/ansible-role-vm_libvirt_cloudinit/README.md

 `````
 vm_hoster:
 `````
 This variable is mandatory.
-It represent the ansible_hostname of the system on which this role will spawn the vm.
+It must be set to the `ansible_hostname` of the system on which this role will spawn the vm.

 `````
 vm_hostname: "{{inventory_hostname}}"